-Question: Tyfo® Fibrwrap ® has been utilized on thousands of retrofit projects around the world.
+P: Tyfo® Fibrwrap® has been utilized on thousands of retrofit projects around the world.
 How does it feel to know that this material is not only saving lives, but also keeping buildings habitable following a large earthquake?

 Beyond anything else, seismic strengthening in California and elsewhere is intended to save lives.
 Regardless of your building type- whether it is soft story, non-ductile, or URM, consider the seismic retrofit options in your area to ensure the safety of yourself, your loved ones, and your investments in the case of a large earthquake.